 (c) Noted General Regulation 95 (Basic Documents No. 1 (WMO-No. 15)) concerning session records and minutes.

 5. Congress noted the reports of the President of WMO (Cg-19/INF.
 2.1), the Secretary-General (Cg-19/INF.
 2.2), presidents of regional associations (Cg-19/INF.
 2.3), president of technical commissions and the Chair of the Research Board (Cg-19/INF.
 2.4(1), Cg-19/2.4(2), Cg-19/2.4(3)) and other reports highlighting progress in the implementation of Congress decisions by the constituent and additional bodies of the Organization and the Secretariat since the last session of Congress.
 Congress approved the reports of the Credentials Committee and noted the report of the Chair of the Intergovernmental Panel on Climate Change, the reports of the External Auditor, the WMO Audit and Oversight Committee and the Internal Oversight Office, and other bodies.

+Congress took note of the interventions made at the High-Level Dialogue “Early Warnings for All: Accelerating and Scaling up Action at the Country Level”, organized on 22 May 2023.
+The event illustrated requirements, engagements and additional commitments of WMO Members, the United Nations system, other international organizations and financial institutions towards advancing the implementation of the EW4All Initiative.
+With no region of the planet being spared from the consequences of extreme meteorological events, the High-Level Dialogue emphasized the importance of ensuring political support, accelerating action for in-country implementation, and scaling up financial assistance to reach by 2027 global protection from hazardous weather, water or climate events through a core level of capacity for effective, people-centered multi-hazard early warning systems.
+Such ambitious effort entails ensuring synergies among the different initiatives contributing to build early warning systems on the ground, among which the Climate Risk and Early Warning Systems (CREWS) initiative and the Systematic Observations Financing Facility (SOFF) led by WMO.
+The event provided an opportunity to present some of the first thirty countries that will be part of the roll out of EW4All in 2023, with a focus on Small Island Developing States, Least Developed Countries and Landlocked Developing Countries.

 Congress thanked Dr Sue Barrell, laureate of the sixty-seventh IMO Prize, for her lecture and requested the Secretary-General to arrange for the appropriate publication in the WMO Bulletin series.